What is Asthma? Causes, Symptoms, & Treatment

-Asthma is treated and controlled primarily with two types of medications: inhaled corticosteroids (examples: Flovent, Pulmicort) are used to control lung swelling over the long-term, and quick-relief beta2-agonists (examples: ProAir, Proventil) are used as "rescue" inhalers when symptoms occur.
+Asthma is treated and controlled primarily with two types of medications: inhaled corticosteroids (examples: Flovent, Pulmicort) are used to control lung swelling over the long-term, and quick-relief beta2-agonists like albuterol (examples: ProAir, Proventil) are used as "rescue" inhalers when symptoms occur.

 What Other Treatments Are Used to Treat Asthma?

-Other treatments include leukotriene inhibitors, such as montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo CR).
+Other treatments include leukotriene modifiers, such as montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo CR).
 These drugs block chemicals that cause inflammation and airway narrowing in asthma.
 Montelukast is also approved for allergy treatment and exercise-induced asthma.
 These drugs are taken in a pill form by mouth, not by inhalation.

 How Should I Use My Rescue Inhaler?